dan22333/mega-pipeline/README.md

-# Mega Pipeline App
+# Mega Pipeline App (Tutorial T5B)

 🎙️ &rightarrow; 📝 &rightarrow; 🗒️ &rightarrow;  [🔊🇫🇷] &rightarrow; 🔊

-In this tutorial we will build a [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/) which does the following:
+In this tutorial we will build a [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/).
+Unlike what we did in T5, this time we will follow a more structured workflow.

+*	The Dockerfiles and Pipfiles will be provided; you won’t need to create them.
+*	You can either build the images yourself or run them directly from DockerHub.
+*	Secrets should be stored in a folder outside the app directories, which will not be part of the repository.
+*	A docker-shell.sh script is provided to handle all Docker-related tasks, including building, setting environments, and running containers.

+ Remember the goal of this pipeline is the following:

 * Pavlos has recorded audio prompts that will be used as our input data.
 * The audio file is first transcribed using Google Cloud Speech to Text API